 In our afternoon reading: fiction by Kristen Arnett, literary cocktail recipes, and more.

-In our morning reading: an interview with Dave Reidy, new writing from Sara Lippmann, Nick Moran on Florida lit, and more.
+In our afternoon reading: an interview with Sara Lippmann, the winners of this year’s Ignyte Awards, and more.